pgaskin/kobopatch-patches/src/versions/4.17.13651/patches.md

 also be added.

 I am also doing a cleanup of the nickel patches to make them more readable and future-proof.
+Warning: this will include patch renames.

 This list is continued from 4.16.13337.
+I'll be moving this list to the issue on GitHub in the near future.

+In the patch files, I will be marking patches which need testing (TODO17:TEST) and rewriting (TODO17:REWRITE).
+These markers will all need to be dealt with and removed before the final release.

 ## Added

 ### TODO
-- Recover header/footer space when set to off.

 ### Done